Gerry Gilmartin MBACP (accred)

 Training, qualifications & experience

 Before training in psychotherapy I worked for many years as a remedial massage therapist and Iyengar yoga teacher, working alongside other complementary health practitioners in pursuit of a holistic approach to health and well-being.
-I began my first training in Transactional Analysis psychotherapy in 2004 at the Wealden Institute.
-In July 2015 I completed further training at Metanoia Institute which will lead to certification as a Transactional Analyst, an MSc qualification (Middlesex University) and UKCP accreditation.
+I have studied extensively the Transactional Analysis model of psychotherapy over many years.
+Most recently a 2yr MSc training, with emphasis on a relational approach at Metanoia Institute.

-I have worked extensively with children and young people in a range of organisational settings, both voluntary and private, and have considerable experience in the area of familial substance and alcohol misuse.
+I have worked extensively with children and young people in a range of organisational settings, both voluntary and private.
 I currently work in private practice with young people,adults and couples from consulting rooms in Brighton and Hove.

 Beyond theoretical orientation, it should be remembered that the therapeutic encounter is essentially a person to person one, underpinned by humanity and defined at all times by respect.I am informed by both the humanistic as well as the psychoanalytic traditions and believe that it is the quality of the relationship that is significant and of fundamental importance to successful outcomes in therapy.